Pac1226/DataSciencePortfolio/BlockchainLedgerPyChain/README.md

 # Blockchain Ledger | PyChain

-PyChain Ledger is a a blockchain-based ledger system, complete with a user-friendly web interface hosted on Streamlit.
+PyChain Ledger is a blockchain-based ledger system, complete with a user-friendly web interface hosted on Streamlit.
 This ledger allows partner banks to conduct financial transactions and to verify the integrity of the data in the ledger.

 ## Technologies